 A Good And Delicious Coffee Is Necessary First

 It would be ideal if we had a coffee roasted to perfection in terms of sweetness.
 What is the best course of action?
-It’s all about determining how to make the concoction so that the sweetness is preserved and enhanced.
+It’s all about determining how to make the concoction to preserve and enhance the sweetness.

 Optimizing Sweet Taste In Coffee: An Introduction To The Extraction Process